Demons & Wizards (band): Band name

 The original goal of the band was to forge the different musical styles of both Iced Earth's dark melodies and Blind Guardian's powerful vocals into one sound.
 In fact, according to the musicians, the band name is meant to describe the two styles: the self-proclaimed demon-like themes and sounds of Iced Earth and wizard-like themes and sounds of Blind Guardian (the moniker "Demons & Wizards" was inspired by Schaffer's wife always referring to him and Hansi as "Demons and Angels".
 Hansi always corrected her, since he claims to "not be at all angelic", and that it is more properly stated "Demons and Wizards", in reference to Uriah Heep's album of the same name).
 The band met with a fair deal of commercial success, though not as much as either of their individual bands.

 The idea for the band arose in the spring of 1997 when Kürsch and Schaffer wanted to make music together, after being friends for several years.

 Album information

 The band's first full-length release was in 2000, with the self-titled album Demons & Wizards.
 In 2005, the band released their second album entitled Touched by the Crimson King.
-Touched by the Crimson King is partially based on The Dark Tower series of books (written by Stephen King), in which the Crimson King is the main antagonist.
+Touched by the Crimson King is partially based on The Dark Tower series of books (written by Stephen King), in which the Crimson King is one antagonist.